Get more information here: PandaDoc for Microsoft Dynamics CRM

 Example Product in Microsoft Dynamics CRM:

 Step 4-A: Setup PandaDoc to allow Products from Microsoft Dynamics CRM.
 In order to do this, all that is required is that you add a pricing block and enable the “Automatically add products to this table” feature.
-This will pull in the Microsoft Dynamics CRM product information, including custom fields, you added to the Microsoft Dynamics CRM product.
+This will pull in the Microsoft Dynamics CRM product information, such as Item name, Description, Price, Currency, SKU and Quantity.

 Now every document created from a Microsoft Dynamics CRM deal will have all of the products, quantity, and pricing information from that particular deal.